varya/varya.github.com/src/documents/posts/run-app-in-time-on-mac_en.html.md

 ---

-title: Run in time (about Mac applications)
+title: Run on time (about Mac applications)

 date: 2014-09-12